Richard Salisbury Student Fellowship

 Selection Criteria: Salisbury student research fellowships will be awarded to enable qualified students to carry out independent research activities in any field taught at Carleton College or to undertake projects in the creative or performing arts.
 Among activities that might be sought are laboratory, library, museum or archival research; fieldwork; and creating or learning to perform a work of art.

-- The deadline for faculty recommendations is 5 PM on Friday, February 5, 2016.
+- The deadline for recommendations is 5 PM on Wednesday, February 8, 2017.

 Faculty Adviser: Marynel Ryan Van Zee, Director of Student Fellowships, Laird 131, x4300.